ZwellyTheKidd/currency-converter/README.md

 # currency-converter-app
-a currency converter app using html, css and javascript api
+a responsive currency converter app using html, css and javascript api